Nuri22/csDetector/README.md

 1. Contribute to the list of existing community smells that developers need to be aware of in their community.
 2. Provide developers with a tool to automatically detect community smells in their project.

+## There are two ways to run the tool:

-## By stand-alone executable file under windows
+## 1) By stand-alone executable file under windows:
+- Windows 10

-- Works with Python 3.5—3.9.
+- Python 3.8.3
+- Java 8.0.231
-- Open the executable file in command prompt.
+- Open the folder that contains the executable file “devNetwork.exe” in command prompt "c:\tool_path\dist\devNetwork\".
-- run c:\tool_path\dist\devNetwork\ devNetwork.exe with the right parametres see the [Running](#Running) section.
+- run devNetwork.exe with the right parametres see the [Running](#Running) section.

-## By the Nomal Way
+## 2) By the default Way:

 ## Stack
 - Windows 10